 Badger-proof feed stores, troughs and mineral licks

-Feed store walls and doors should be secure and doors kept closed, especially at night, following the guidance for buildings at point 1.5.
+Feed store walls and doors should be secure and doors kept closed, especially at night.
 If you can’t stop badger visits to feed stores, consider other means of storing feed, for example in secure bins or silos.
 Silage clamps should be well covered and if possible, the face protected by electric fencing or other exclusion measures.
 If using electric fencing, strands of wire should be at 10, 15, 20 and 30 cm above the ground.

 Badgers are likely to be attracted to feed troughs and mineral licks.
 Accessible feed may increase the likelihood of badgers coming into contact with cattle, either directly, or indirectly through excretions.
 Although it is difficult to completely exclude badgers from feed troughs and mineral licks, particularly when they are used at pasture, there are measures you can take to make these less attractive and more difficult for badgers to access.
 These include: